200 Level Courses

 This course is graded on the Graduate Regular scale.

-Apply multilevel approaches to analyze public health problems through the lens of social determinants of health.
-Students will identify a current public health problem and examine its causes or risk factors at individual, interpersonal, organizational, community, and policy levels, and explore appropriate strategies to address the problem.
-Students will learn writing a systematic literature review manuscript and using appropriate datasets to explore the social determinants of the health problem.
+Apply evidence-based approaches to analyze public health problems.
+Students will identify a current public health problem and conceptualize a systematic literature review to examine the existing evidence on the problems’ causes, risk factors, interventions, or policies, then identify the gaps in the literature and explore appropriate strategies to address the problem.
+Quality assessment of research and meta-analysis will also be included.
+Students will learn to write a publishable systematic literature review manuscript.
 Offered by Health Administration & Policy.
 May not be repeated for credit.

 Registration Restrictions: